JuliaAcademy/JuliaTutorials/README.md

 # JuliaBoxTutorials

 This repository contains introductory tutorials for the [Julia language](http://julialang.org/) in the form of [Jupyter Notebooks](https://jupyter.org/about).

-## JuliaBox (Running julia in your browser)

-These tutorials are installed by default on the [JuliaBox](https://juliabox.com/) environment, where you can run Julia in your browser through a hosted notebook server.
-This service what these tutorials were built for!

-Go to https://juliabox.com/ and make an account to start running Julia in your browser.
+You can run the notebooks locally by [installing nteract](https://nteract.io).

 ## Running Julia on your Computer